mattiasflodin/reckless/doc/manual.md

 I made the choice to implement a custom algorithm because number to string conversion, and in particular floating-point conversions, turned out to be a performance bottleneck in my benchmark tests.
+I feel that for the majority of cases, absolutely perfect accuracy in logging is not as important as performance.
 The new algorithm shows improved overall logging performance, but I have not yet made any detailed performance analysis of the conversion function itself.
 It is possible that this algorithm will change in the future, for example by using the [Grisu3](http://florian.loitsch.com/publications/dtoa-pldi2010.pdf) algorithm, and that a more thorough evaluation of performance will be made.
 However, printing floating-point numbers is *hard*.
 I estimate that over 90% of the